-Nevertheless, the core beliefs of your personal belief system make up the internal map you subconsciously use to navigate your life with, causing you to think, feel and act in certain habitual ways that either supports a more joyful experience of life or denies it.
+Nevertheless, the core beliefs of your personal belief system make up the internal map you subconsciously use to navigate your life with, causing you to think, feel and act in certain habitual ways that either support a more joyful experience of life or deny it.
 And in this case, a more joyful experience of relationships or the opposite.
 Since what you experience is a projection of your beliefs, it is your core beliefs that are creating your relationships, even if you think the causality is the other way around.
 Your experiences are confirming your beliefs, not causing them, and this creates something of a virtuous or vicious cycle depending on whether your beliefs support a healthy relationship or not.

+Now, let us take a look at yourself.
 The concept that everyone is your mirror is essentially telling you that the qualities you see in your partner, whether you admire them or not, are your mirror—they are showing you something about yourself.
 The more you dislike a certain quality, the more it is showing you a part of your consciousness that you are not acknowledging in one of three ways.

-| continued: page 3-of-3 |
+| continued: page 4-of-4 |

 You may have heard that opposites attract and indeed this often appears to be the case but appearances are not always what they seem.
 So how can everyone be your mirror if opposites attract?
-The answer lies in the Universal Law of Polarity that states that 'Everything is dual.
+The answer lies in the Hermetic Universal Law of Polarity that states that 'Everything is dual.
 Everything has poles.
 Everything has its pair of opposites.
 And that opposites are identical in nature, but different in degree'.
 This means qualities that appear to be opposites are, in fact, two extremes of the same quality.
 Hot and cold may appear to be opposites but are varying degrees of what we call temperature.
 The same applies to all human qualities and emotions.

 The introvert 'attracts' the extrovert, the weak 'attracts' the strong, the giving 'attracts' the taking.
 These partners 'meet as extreme opposites' as an opportunity to learn from each other and bring their own extreme quality into balance.
-Since everyone is your mirror, to 'attract' your opposite in a certain quality, you have to be at the equal but opposite end of the relative spectrum and so are unbalanced as far as that quality is concerned.
+Put another way, since everyone is your mirror, to 'attract' your opposite in a certain quality, you have to be at the equal but opposite end of the relative spectrum and so are unbalanced as far as that quality is concerned.
 Simply put, opposites meet (or attract as we've learnt to say) in search of balance.
 When none of your qualities is at either extreme, you can no longer meet its opposite in a partner.

 The concept that everyone is your mirror—that everyone is you pushed out—is aimed at healing and transforming your relationships.
 Emotionally and physically abusive relationships are no exception because at the root of an abusive relationship you usually find a severe lack of self-worth in the abused partner that is re-iterated by their refusal to leave the abuser.
 And even if their self-worth was higher at the start of the relationship, its erosion goes hand-in-hand with the abuse.

 The most rewarding relationship you can ever have is the one with yourself.
 To love yourself is indeed the greatest love of all.
 And when you truly love yourself, you'll find all your relationships transforming to reflect the love you have for yourself.
 Only when you love yourself, are you free to love others, and by free I mean free of insecurity, free of attachment, free of fear.
 Your relationships will not change if you do not change.
-When you positively change what you believe, what you think, what you feel and what you imagine for yourself, you will find that your relationships change to reflect that change!
-There is no greater shift that you can achieve in your relationships than to realise that everyone is your mirror.
+When you positively change what you believe, what you think, what you feel and what you imagine for yourself, you will find that your relationships change to reflect those changes!
+There is no greater mental shift that you can achieve in your relationships than to realise that everyone is your mirror.
 And when you do, you will know there is no one to change but you.

-By Tania Kotsos — Updated NOV 2020
+Written by Tania Kotsos — Updated NOV 2020